Monk MCP Is Enabled Automatically

 Two Patterns

 IDE-embedded agents like Copilot, Cursor, Windsurf, and Antigravity run inside the same IDE as Monk.
-You install Monk, enable MCP, and allow the agent to use Monk tools — all in one place.
+Monk sets up MCP automatically — you just need to allow the agent to use Monk tools.
 Standalone agents like Claude Code, Gemini CLI, and Codex run in a separate terminal.
 Keep Monk open in your IDE with the project loaded, then launch the standalone agent in the same directory.
 Monk writes the config file the agent needs automatically.What Monk Configures

 |---|---|